Quick Answer

 That bottom bar is the one that catches most employers off guard.
 Fewer than 10% of employees who left their company cited money as the primary reason.
 The real drivers, over and over again, are progression, recognition, and management quality.
 If you are writing bigger cheques but not addressing those three areas, you are treating the symptom rather than the cause.

-Over four in ten tradespeople (42%) say increasing costs are making their work less viable.
-Higher material prices, fuel costs, and overheads are squeezing margins to the point where some question whether the trade is worth it at all.
-This is particularly sharp for sole traders and micro-businesses with fewer than five employees.
+Rising costs are the wildcard.
+Material prices, fuel, and overheads are squeezing margins to the point where some question whether the trade is worth it at all.
+Sole traders and micro-businesses with fewer than five employees feel it worst.

 The Management Blind Spot